-At this time, few summer chum salmon have entered the Yukon River.
+At this time, few summer chum salmon have entered the Yukon River and the run appears to be late similar to 2019 and 2020.
+Currently, Chinook salmon outnumber summer chum salmon in the river.
 Selective gear openings will be considered when summer chum salmon are more abundant.